Remembering Montgomery Gentry’s Troy Gentry + What He Spoke For

 In the months that followed, Montgomery was quiet, but in early 2018, he began to talk about the tragedy and his friend, whom he considered a brother.
 He'd tell ToC that he and Gentry talked about what the other should do if one of them died unexpectedly — the marching orders were to keep the Montgomery Gentry music alive, so that's what he did.
 A tour and a new album followed, and then even more new music.

-Now 58 years old, Montgomery is touring as Montgomery Gentry and a solo artist, having released his first solo album in 2021.
-He recognized Gentry's death on social media on Thursday (Sept.
-8).
+Now 59 years old, Montgomery is still touring as Montgomery Gentry and a solo artist, having released his first solo album in 2021.

 R.I.P.: 27 Country Singers and Songwriters Who Died Too Soon